-- 11. On completing the course of study every candidate must submit a thesis which complies with the following requirements: - the greater proportion of the work described must have been completed subseque to registration for the PhD degree; - (2) it must be an original and significant contribution to the knowledge of the subject; - (3) it must be written in English except that a candidate in the Faculty of Arts may be required by the Faculty on the recommendation of the supervisor to write the thesis in a appropriate foreign language; - (4) it must reach a satisfactory standard of expression and presentation. - 12.
+- (3) it must be written in English except that a candidate in the Faculty of Arts may be required by the Faculty on the recommendation of the supervisor to write the thesis in an appropriate foreign language, - (4) it must reach a satisfactory standard of expression and presentation. - 12.
 The thesis must present the candidate's own account of the research.
-In speci cases work done conjointly with other persons may be accepted, provided the Committee is satisfied on the candidate's part in the joint research. - 13.
+In special cases work done conjointly with other persons may be accepted, provided the Committee is satisfied on the candidate's part in the joint research. - 13.
 Every candidate shall be required to submit with the thesis a short abstract of the thesis comprising not more than 350 words.

-The abstract shall indicate: - (1) the problem investigated; - (2) the procedures followed: - (3) the general results obtained; - (4) the major conclusions reached;
+The abstract shall indicate:

+- (1) the problem investigated;

+- (2) the procedures followed

+- (3) the general results obtained:

+- (4) the major conclusions reached;